bsquizz/ocdeployer/README.md

   -i, --install-dir TEXT  Location to store cached templates and configs -h, --help              Show this message and exit.
 ```

-## Details
-`ocdeployer` relies on 4 pieces of information:
-* A templates directory (default: ./templates) -- this houses your OpenShift YAML/JSON templates as well as special config files (named _cfg.yml).
-You can split your templates into folders, called service sets, and define a _cfg.yml inside each of these folders which takes care of deploying that specific service set.
-The base _cfg.yml defines the deploy order for all service sets, as well as any "global" secrets/images that should be imported that all services rely on.
-* A custom scripts directory (default: ./custom).
-This is optional.
-Python scripts can be placed in here which can be run at pre-deploy/deploy/post-deploy stages for specific service sets.
-* A secrets directory (default: ./secrets).
-This is optional.
-Openshift YAML files containing a secret or list of secrets can be placed in here.
-Service sets which require imported secrets can use the secrets in this directory.
-* An environment file.
-This is optional.
-Defines parameters that should be passed to the templates.

-See the [examples](example/README.md) to get a better idea of how all of this configuration comes together.

 ### Template cache